The Basics

 P

-Participation Rate—the percentage of positive index movement that will be used in the crediting calculation on an index annuity.
-Note that indexed crediting methods may also use a cap rate or a spread rate.
+Participation Rate—the percentage of positive index movement that will be used in the crediting calculation on an Indexed Annuity.
+Note that indexed crediting methods may also use a Cap Rate or a Spread Rate.

 Period Certain—an income option offered by an immediate annuity where the contract owner can select to receive periodic payments for a specified period of time.
 The payout amount is determined by the contract value and the length of the period selected.

-Premature Withdrawal—taking cash out of an annuity before contract owner reaches the age of 59 1/2.
-Subject to a 10% federal tax penalty in addition to any income taxes that may be due, and possible policy surrender charge from the insurance company.
+Premature Withdrawal—taking cash out of an annuity before the Contract Owner reaches the age of 59 1/2.
+Subject to a 10% federal tax penalty, in addition to any income taxes that may be due, and possible policy Surrender Charge from the insurance company.

-Prospectus—a written document federal regulations require be given to any prospective variable annuity buyer before the sale.
+Prospectus—a written document federal regulations require be given to any prospective Variable Annuity purchaser, before the sale.
 It describes the investment objectives of any separate accounts, past performance of subaccounts, as well as any fees or expenses.

 Q